 Option 1: Legoland Malaysia Water Park

-If you are carrying along your child, the trip would not be complete without a visit to one, or two of the various water parks, Legoland Malaysia Water Park being one.
+If you are carrying along your child, the trip would not be complete without a visit to one or two water parks in Johor, Legoland Malaysia Water Park being one.
 Legoland is a huge water and theme park with the water park divided into Wave Pool, Joker Soaker which is very popular with little kids and Giant Water Playground.
 If you are one of the hydro phobic few, this is a great place to get rid of it.

 Option 2: Austin Heights Water & Adventure Park

 Austin Heights Water & Adventure Park is primarily an adventure rope course with the Water Park being a secondary attraction.